Nasafato/LearningOAuthAndFlask/README.md

 # engine = create_engine('sqlite:///catalog.db')
 ```
 With that accomplished, you should be able to use the SQLite database instead of the PostgreSQL database.

+## Characteristics
+JSON endpoints can be accessed in the following way:

+* JSON for entire catalog - `http://localhost:5000/catalog/JSON`
+* JSON for one category - `http://localhost:5000/catalog/2/JSON`
+* JSON for one item - `http://localhost:5000/catalog/2/7/JSON`

+Images are stored in the filesystem, inside `static/img/` - the `picture` fields for a `category` or `item` are the paths to their respective images.
+Images, upon upload, are saved with a generated UUID4 as their name.